vasujunior7/TICKET-CLASSIFY/README.md

 ### Base Model
 - **Architecture**: DistilBERT (66M parameters)
+- **Fine-tuning**: The model is fine-tuned on the support ticket dataset using supervised learning, optimizing for classification accuracy on your specific categories (Billing, Technical, Other).
 - **Tokenizer**: WordPiece with 30,522 vocabulary
 - **Max Sequence Length**: 128 tokens
 - **Input**: Preprocessed support ticket text